Ayo Shonaiya: Music

-In 2004, Ayo Shonaiya took relatively unknown artiste D'banj, and producer Don Jazzy, under his wing to develop and manage their early careers.
+In 2004, Shonaiya took relatively unknown artiste D'banj, and producer Don Jazzy, under his wing to develop and manage their early careers.
 D'banj's first album No Long Thing was produced by Don Jazzy and a strategic plan was drawn up to propel the duo into superstardom.
-One of the tracks on the album was titled Tongolo with the chorus line "make I tell dem the Koko" (D'banj would later nickname himself the Kokomaster).
-In December 2004 Tongolo video was filmed in Lagos Nigeria, and in January 2005, the video was premiered as a World exclusive on the Intro live program with DJ Abass interviewing D'banj and Ayo Shonaiya directing the show.
-The Tongolo album was subsequently launched in the UK to rave reviews and was marketed in Nigeria by T-Joe.
+One of the tracks on the album was titled "Tongolo" with the chorus line "make I tell dem the Koko" (D'banj would later nickname himself the Kokomaster).
+In December 2004 "Tongolo" video was filmed in Lagos Nigeria, and in January 2005, the video was premiered as a World exclusive on the Intro live program with DJ Abass interviewing D'banj and Shonaiya directing the show.
+The No Long Thing album was subsequently launched in the UK to rave reviews and was marketed in Nigeria by T-Joe.
 Soon after, Ayo Shonaiya negotiated an unprecedented deal with Obaino Records in Nigeria to pay D'banj for a video remix album based on potential sales.
 The video/documentary Tongolo Remix (directed by DJ Tee and produced by R70 World) was released in 2005.
-Ayo Shonaiya parted ways with D'banj and Don Jazzy amicably in 2006 and the duo went on to greater successes with their record label Mo' Hits Records until its dissolution in 2012.
+Shonaiya parted ways with D'banj and Don Jazzy amicably in 2006 and the duo went on to greater successes with their record label Mo' Hits Records until its dissolution in 2012.

-In 2006, Ayo Shonaiya went to Cross River State, Nigeria, to co-direct a reality TV show called Creative Academii.
+In 2006, Shonaiya went to Cross River State, Nigeria, to co-direct a reality TV show called Creative Academii.
 The contestant who came second was a young student called Michael Ojo (later renamed Michael Word).
-Ayo Shonaiya introduced Michael to producer Puffy T to record some tracks (one of those tracks was Who Am I by Nigerian actor Jim Iyke featuring 2face Idibia), and also took Michael on Tour to Abuja, Accra Ghana and to the United Kingdom.
+Shonaiya introduced Michael to producer Puffy T to record some tracks (one of those tracks was "Who Am I" by Nigerian actor Jim Iyke featuring 2face Idibia), and also took Michael on Tour to Abuja, Accra Ghana and to the United Kingdom.

-In 2010, model Munachi Abii (Most Beautiful Girl in Nigeria 2007 winner) was signed to Ayo Shonaiya's company RMG as Muna the rapper, to manage and represent her.
-Soon after, Ayo Shonaiya brokered a deal for Munachi Abii to become the new face for the Lux soap brand and also in 2012 he brokered the deal for her to be the new brand ambassador for Dabur toothpaste among other media jobs.
-In May 2012 Ayo publicly defended Muna, when she was heavily criticised and attacked on social media forums after she had a minor verbal altercation with Nigerian rap veteran Mode 9.
+In 2010, model Munachi Abii (Most Beautiful Girl in Nigeria 2007 winner) was signed to Shonaiya's company RMG as Muna the rapper, to manage and represent her.
+Soon after, Shonaiya brokered a deal for Munachi Abii to become the new face for the Lux soap brand and also in 2012 he brokered the deal for her to be the new brand ambassador for Dabur toothpaste among other media jobs.
+In May 2012 Shonaiya publicly defended Muna, when she was heavily criticised and attacked on social media forums after she had a minor verbal altercation with Nigerian rapper Mode 9.
 He was in turn criticised for the way he handled the situation, some calling him arrogant, but within a month of the incident, Muna and Mode 9 performed together on the same stage at Industry Nite.

-Law Practice
+Law practice

-In 2019, Ayo Shonaiya founded the law firm Shonaiya & Co. in Lagos Nigeria with three other lawyers, specialising in Entertainment, Intellectual Property, Media and Sports Law.
+In 2019, Shonaiya founded the law firm Shonaiya & Co. in Lagos, Nigeria, along with three other lawyers.
+The firm specialises in entertainment, intellectual property, media and sports law.